AchimBunke/TM_MovingTrackGenerator/README.md

 - Merge generator and configurator into standalone plugin.
 - Fix AABB with rotated items
 - Make Local Space naimation the default as Global Space has problems with colliders
+- Optimize filesize by reusing items with identical animation properties